 The final week of November will be integral in the Lakers’ decision-making ahead of this unofficial trade season.
 Los Angeles rode a three-game winning streak into Tuesday night’s loss at Phoenix, yet Anthony Davis posted a fourth consecutive 30-point outing.
 LeBron James is nearing a return from his abductor strain.
 The Lakers now have a pair of games against San Antonio and then a home contest vs. Indiana before closing out the month vs. Portland.
 That’s three bouts against teams with preseason expectations of chasing lottery balls as opposed to wins, plus a good litmus test against the fiery Blazers.
 If the Lakers don’t show enough during that slate, it will be hard to see Los Angeles brass deeming a trade of 2027 and or 2029 first-round picks truly justifiable.

-in restricted free agent Miles Bridges.
+The Lakers have been mentioned to have interest in restricted free agent Miles Bridges.
 The Hornets, though, will have the right to match any offer sheet for the Michigan State product, and teams are unable to facilitate sign-and-trades during the regular season.
-There's also the expectation that Bridges will face a significant suspension upon his return to the NBA after stemming from an incident in Los Angeles over the summer.
+There's also the expectation that Bridges will face a significant suspension upon his return to the NBA after pleading no contest to a felony domestic violence charge stemming from an incident in Los Angeles over the summer.

 Across the arena, Clippers head coach Ty Lue and the front office are aligned in searching for frontcourt depth beyond Ivica Zubac, sources said.
 The two premier centers on this year’s trade market are Myles Turner and Jakob Poeltl, although it seems more likely the Clippers will target a switchable center as an option for Lue to replace Zubac against zippier lineups, as opposed to running a full small-ball unit.